aaronjconway/aaronconwaylo.com/about/about-me.md

 title: About Me
 ---

-Obessed about doing things the right way.
+Obsessed about doing things the right way.

 Originally started out on the engineering path and eventually started my own business as a professional math and science tutor back in 2016.

 Although I didn't have any interest in the sales world I did find the problems presented in the mortgage industry to be very interesting.
-The Problems coupled with a customer service role I could out perform my peers in was inticing to me which led me to start at Rocket Mortgage.
+The Problems coupled with a customer service role I could out perform my peers in was enticing to me which led me to start at Rocket Mortgage.
 I was one of highest quality bankers there shown through the multiple awards and extensive customer reviews.

 I realized I could provide a better experience, better pricing all while making more income if I were to start my own business which led me to join